-What we learned in 2019 was influenced by our work with 2038: A Smart Port Story.
-Throughout 2019, we brought out Parts 2 and 3 of 2038, and it is in these parts that we had the unique ability to move beyond just talking about technology to really explore its impact on humans, society, and the interaction between them.
-It was in these broader social and strategic trends that we also see a true ability for our industry to shape, and be shaped by, technology as possible solutions to challenges familiar and new.
+What we learned in 2019 was influenced by our work on 2038: A Smart Port Story.
+Throughout 2019, we brought out Parts 2 and 3 of 2038, and it was in these parts that we had the unique ability to move beyond just talking about technology to really exploring its impact on humans, society, and the interaction between them.
+It’s in these broader social and strategic trends that we also see a true ability for our industry to shape, and be shaped by, technology as a possible solution to challenges familiar and new.

 There are three strategic technology trends that are worth retaining a focus on in 2020: ecosystems, data standards, and the rise of APIs.
-None of these items should come as a surprise, but they are all worth a quick recap, nonetheless.
+None of these items should come as a surprise, but they are all worth a quick recap.

-The second ecosystem trend that is propelling technology conversations forward are models emerging from some of the major technology providers that are painting a picture of a single-technology ecosystem.
+The second ecosystem trend that is propelling technology conversations forward is models emerging from some of the major technology providers that are painting a picture of a single-technology ecosystem.
 Again, in principle, this sounds like a great outcome.
-However, it’s worth taking a small, science detour.
+However, it’s worth taking a small science detour.

 Let’s start by noting that the definition of an ecosystem doesn’t indicate that an ecosystem is good or bad – just that it is.
 This should be our starting point in understanding the trend.
-Remember, our natural environment is an ecosystem, and it includes many things that are harmful like viruses and volcanos (we hope it is a coincidence that they both start with a “v”).
-Science tells us that an ecosystem that isn’t balanced that provides an overly favorable environment for any single part tends to lead to a bad outcome whereby that single part eventually disrupts the ecosystem in a negative way.
+Remember, our natural environment is an ecosystem, and it includes many things that are harmful, like viruses and volcanos (we hope it is a coincidence that they both start with a V).
+Science tells us that an ecosystem that isn’t balanced, one that provides an overly favorable environment for any single part, tends to lead to a bad outcome whereby that single part eventually disrupts the ecosystem in a negative way.

-Science lesson finished, that brings us back to the proposed technology ecosystems.
-If they are a proprietary system that is designed to enable a single vendor greater influence, then we’d argue that these are, in fact, not a good thing.
+Science lesson finished.
+That brings us back to the proposed technology ecosystems.
+If they are proprietary systems designed to give a single vendor greater influence, then we’d argue that these are, in fact, not a good thing.
 But, if designed well, where all parts, all vendors, terminal operators, ports, etc., have a shared input and can gain a comparable benefit, then these technology ecosystems could be the solution we so desperately need to address the data-exchange challenges facing our industry.

-We have seen a lot of movement on data standards throughout 2019, with many positive initiatives taking place with several processes evolving simultaneously to define a data standard for the industry actively.
+We have seen a lot of movement on data standards throughout 2019, with many positive initiatives taking place and several processes evolving simultaneously to define a data standard for the industry actively.
 Each is focusing on distinct aspects of maritime and terminal operations.
 At TOC Europe 2019, we heard an update on TIC 4.0, the PEMA data standard initiative working to define hardware equipment standards.
-We have also seen regular updates throughout the year on the Port Collaborative Decisions Making (PortCDM) initiative, which is more focused on the vessel and port side of the equation.
-Yet perhaps most excitingly, 2019 marked the emergence of the Digital Container Shipping Association and having seen multiple presentations from them throughout the year, it is probable they’ve got the ability to consolidate and coordinate the standards conversation.
+We have also seen regular updates throughout the year on the Port Collaborative Decision Making (PortCDM) initiative, which is more focused on the vessel and port side of the equation.
+Yet perhaps most excitingly, 2019 marked the emergence of the Digital Container Shipping Association, and based on multiple presentations from them throughout the year, it is probable they’ve got the ability to consolidate and coordinate the standards conversation.

-Movement towards a data standard in maritime is great, but there are questions and risks that we should be closely considering now.
+Movement toward a data standard in maritime is great, but there are questions and risks that we should be closely considering now.
 Will competing frameworks for standards be able to merge into a single comprehensive framework?
 Do they need to?
-Are we inviting all players to the table to help fledge out these standards?
+Are we inviting all players to the table to help flesh out these standards?

-Data Standards are one thing, sharing is another.
+Data standards are one thing, but sharing is another.

 In 2038: A Smart Port Story, we predicted that in the early 2020s, there would be a “Data War.”
-“During the Data War of 2020, companies battled one another over control of information – no one wanted to share – data was seen as a commodity opposed to an enabler of innovation.”
-There are some early signs we’re headed down this route, but there are also some early signs that we’re forging a different path too.
-The emergence of Port Community Systems (PCS) in 2019 has truly shifted data sharing and collaboration into the forefront of maritime, and this is a good thing.
+“During the Data War of 2020, companies battled one another over control of information – no one wanted to share – data was seen as a commodity as opposed to an enabler of innovation.”
+There are some early signs we’re headed down this route, but there are also some early signs we’re forging a different path, too.
+The emergence of PCSs in 2019 has truly shifted data sharing and collaboration to the forefront of maritime, and this is a good thing.
 We are seeing some progressive models emerge in pockets around data ownership, data security, and collaboration.
 Yet we are still seeing many players choosing not to collaborate and to withhold access.

 RISE OF THE API